Robotech: Invasion: Overview

-Production
+Development

 The second Robotech game produced by Vicious Cycle focuses on the universe as depicted in Robotech: The New Generation series.
 Instead of the distinctive, cell-shaded style of Battlecry, Invasion has a 3D textured graphic look.
 As with Robotech: Battlecry, Invasion used a number of the original Robotech voice cast to reprise their old roles for cameos and voice many of the new characters introduced in the game.

 During production of the Robotech game several unused mecha and armor designs from the original Japanese series, which can be found in an artbook called The Imai Files, were used or served as inspiration for new designs.

-Due to lower than expected sales of Robotech: Battlecry on the Nintendo GameCube, Vicious Cycle chose to only develop the game for the PlayStation 2 and Xbox.
+Due to lower than expected sales of Robotech: Battlecry on the GameCube, Vicious Cycle chose to only develop the game for the PlayStation 2 and Xbox.
 It was also decided to release a single version, instead of both a normal and a bonus-packed Collectors Edition like those seen with Robotech: Battlecry.
 Ultimately sales of Invasion were much lower than Robotech: Battlecry.

 The musical score of Invasion was composed by Jesper Kyd.
 Like Battlecry, Invasion's soundtrack was released on audio CD, though available separately and not as part of a Collector's Edition.

 Much like Robotech: Battlecry made an official design out of a slight variation in the VF-1R Veritech, Invasion made use of two formerly unofficial designs, the Devastator and the fan-created Shadow Dancer.